scipy-lectures/scientific-python-lectures/intro/language/standard_library.rst

 ``pickle``: easy persistence
 -------------------------------

-Useful to store arbritrary objects to a file.
+Useful to store arbitrary objects to a file.
 Not safe or fast!

 .. sourcecode:: ipython